The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Behavior (B): The client’s presenting behavior, mood, and reported concerns at the start of the session.

 Intervention (I): What you actually did in session.
-Name the technique and describe how you used it, not just what it is called.
+Name the technique and describe how you used it.

-Plan (P): What you are carrying into the next session: what to keep, what to adjust, what to introduce.
+Plan (P): What you are carrying into the next session: what to keep, adjust, or introduce.

 BIRP Notes Example